-- 1. Copy of TF denial or documentation that clearly lists the claim(s) in question - 2.
-Written documentation that the provider billed another Health Insurer or the patient within 180 days of the date of service. - 3.
-If the provider billed another Health Insurer, an electronic remittance advice, explanation of benefits or other communication from the plan confirming the claim was denied and not paid, or inappropriate payment was returned. - 4.
-If the provider billed the patient, acceptable documentation may include: - Benefit determination documents from another carrier, - Copy of provider's billing system documenting proof of an original carrier claim submission, - Patient billing statement that includes initial claim send date and the date of service, or - 5.
-Documentation as to the exact date the provider was notified of member's correct coverage, who notified the provider, how the provider was notified and a brief, reasonable statement as to why the provider did not initially know the patient was not covered by carrier.
+- 4. If the provider billed the patient, acceptable documentation may include: - Benefit determination documents from another carrier, - A copy from the provider's billing system documenting proof of an original carrier claim submission, - A patient billing statement that includes initial claim send date and the date of service, or - 5.
+Documentation as to the exact date the provider was notified of member's correct coverage, who notified the provider, how the provider was notified and a brief, reasonable statement as to why the provider did not initially know the patient was not covered by the carrier.
 Practice management and billing system information can be used as supportive documentation for these purposes.